-REESS adjustment [may] be performed by use of light regenerative braking, or by allowing the vehicle to coast, while the dynamometer is operated in fixed speed mode[, or as recommended by the manufacturer].
+REESS adjustment may be performed by use of light regenerative braking, or by allowing the vehicle to coast, while the dynamometer is operated in fixed speed mode, or as recommended by the manufacturer.
 The charge rate by either method shall be monitored and shall be limited as recommended by the manufacturer to avoid undue heating of the battery or de-rating of the battery power.

 6.8.5.
 Vehicle operation